 So you’ve decided to learn how to make potato soup.
 There are many reasons why someone might want to learn how to make this classic dish.
 Maybe you’re looking for an easy recipe that you can use when you have company over.
-Or maybe you’re looking for a dish that is comforting.
-No matter what your reason is, we’re here to help you learn how to make the best potato soup possible.
+Or maybe you’re looking for a comforting dish.
+No matter your reason, we’re here to help you learn how to make the best potato soup possible.

 Potato soup is one of those things that you can find the world over.
-When it is made just right, it has an incredible heartiness to it that just can’t be replicated!
+It has an incredible heartiness that can’t be replicated when made just right!

 There are numerous ways that this dish can be made, but what the world eats comes from a very easy potato soup recipe that is later modified to personal taste.

-One of the challenges that people face when learning how to make potato soup is figuring out the right ingredients to use.
+One of the challenges people face when learning how to make potato soup is figuring out the right ingredients.
 This recipe is simple, but there are some variations that you can try depending on what you have on hand.

-If you don’t have access to chicken broth, for example, you can use vegetable broth or water instead.
-You can also add other vegetables to the soup, such as carrots or peas.
-And if you want a creamier soup, you can add milk or cream instead of water.
+For example, you can use vegetable broth or water instead if you don’t have access to chicken broth.
+Add other vegetables to the soup, such as carrots or peas.
+And if you want a creamier soup, add milk or cream instead of water.

 - Homemade Potato Soup Recipe #1